 Transferring an international pension to Russia

-Expatriates retiring in Russia who are not entitled to a Russian pension can live off an international pension.
+Expatriates retiring in Russia who cannot claim a Russian pension can live off an international pension.
 Russia has social security arrangements with some countries that are applicable to state pensions.
-If you have a private pension, you will need to check your policy to determine if there are any tax obligations in Russia.
+If you have a private pension, you must check your policy to determine if there are any tax obligations in Russia.

-International pension funds cannot be transferred to Russia directly – you will typically have to use an offshore account.
+International pension funds cannot be transferred to Russia directly; you typically must use an offshore account.
 It is therefore advisable to seek advice about QROPS (Qualifying Recognised Overseas Pension Schemes).
 These types of pension funds meet a set of minimum standards as prescribed per country of origin.
 QROPS is suited for Europeans, for instance, as they can reduce tax burdens by transferring a pension fund to an offshore account.
-Professional advice is recommended.

 However, Russia has a strict exchange control and many banks charge a percentage fee on withdrawals.
 If you are living in Russia on a foreign pension, you may not be entitled to draw money from the bank without incurring exchange rate charges.